dsccommunity/SqlServerDsc/README.md

 Find-Module -Name xSQLServer -Repository PSGallery | Install-Module
 ```

-To confirm installation, run the below command and ensure you see the Office Online Server DSC resoures available:
+To confirm installation, run the below command and ensure you see the SQL Server DSC resources available:

 ```powershell
 Get-DscResource -Module xSQLServer